 Ojo Guareña

-The karst complex of Ojo Guareña is, with more than 100 kilometers of development, one of the most extensive sets of caves in the Iberian Peninsula and can be included among the ten largest in the world.
-In addition to possessing an undeniable speleological interest, several prehistoric sanctuaries and archaeological remains have been found inside, such as weapons, ceramics, bones, and even footprints of barefoot human feet and numerous species of cave-dwelling invertebrates.
+The Ojo Guareña karst complex, with over 100 kilometers of passages, is one of the most extensive cave systems on the Iberian Peninsula and ranks among the ten largest in the world.
+Besides its undeniable speleological interest, several prehistoric sanctuaries and archaeological remains have been found within its walls, including weapons, pottery, bones, and even footprints of barefoot humans, as well as numerous species of cave-dwelling invertebrates.

-The visit to the cave of San Bernabé, is a route of approximately 400 meters of gallery and the hermitage of San Tirso and San Bernabé excavated at the entrance of the cave.
-The visit to its interior intends to be an approach to the rest of the karst complex of Ojo Guareña, where the result of the Kárstico modeling can be observed, consisting of the dissolution of the calcareous rock by the action of the water during millions of years.
+The visit to the San Bernabé cave involves a tour of approximately 400 meters of gallery and the hermitage of San Tirso and San Bernabé, carved into the cave entrance.
+The visit inside aims to provide an introduction to the rest of the Ojo Guareña karst complex, where visitors can observe the results of karst erosion, which consists of the dissolution of limestone by the action of water over millions of years.

-To the right of the entrance to the Cave is the Hall of the Town Hall.
-It is currently used in representative events and the day of the Pilgrimage.
+To the right of the entrance to the Cave is the Town Hall.
+It is currently used for official events and on the day of the Pilgrimage.

-During the course of the cave, a 10-minute projection is presented.
-In its interior we can see the Pila del Santo, the gallery of the Silos and the hermitage dedicated to San Tirso, although it is really known by San Bernabé.
-The hermitage has anonymous wall paintings dating from 1705 and 1877, which relate the martyrdoms and miracles of the Saint.
+During the cave tour, a 10-minute film is shown.
+Inside, visitors can see the Saint’s Fountain, the Silos Gallery, and the hermitage dedicated to Saint Tirso, although it is more commonly known as Saint Barnabas.
+The hermitage features anonymous murals dating from 1705 and 1877, which depict the saint’s martyrdom and miracles.

 Palomera Cave